lightfoot-team/lightfoot-observability-backends/README.md

 # Setting up the Collector and Observability Storage
-This repository includes 5 servers housed in Docker Containers.
+This repository includes 4 servers housed in Docker Containers.
 These will handle your app's metrics, logs, and traces.
-  The otel server is our collector.
-All telemetry will be sent from your app to the collector, which will then process and export the data to the appropriate storage server.
-  The Prometheus server collects and stores metrics The Loki server collects and stores logs
+- The Prometheus server collects and stores metrics
+- The Loki server collects and stores logs
-  The Tempo server collects and stores traces.
+- The Tempo server collects and stores traces.
-  The Grafana server is used to query each of the telemetry storage servers, and to visualize the telemetry.
+- The Grafana server is used to query each of the telemetry storage servers, and to visualize the telemetry.

 ## Starting the servers
 Prerequisites
--You'll need a local installation of Docker and Docker Compose and to have docker desktop open.
+- You'll need a local installation of Docker and Docker Compose and to have docker desktop open.

 1. Git clone this repository outside your application.
-2. To emit enriched logs to the collector, you'll need to store your logs in a file in your application.
-    Then you'll need to mount the path to that file within the collector.
-    See "Setting things up in Consumer App" for more details
-3. In the top level of the Collector directory, add a .env file containing the following:
-    `LOG_PATH=<Path to your logs file here, remove brackets>` Example path:
-    `LOG_PATH=../../toy-app/logs`
-4. Next, we'll start the backend storage servers (Prometheus, Loki, Tempo) and Grafana server from containers:
+2. Now, we'll start the backend storage servers (Prometheus, Loki, Tempo) and Grafana server from containers.
-  Do not move to this step until you've set up your log path and logging file.
-5. From the terminal, navigate to the `collector` directory
+3. From the terminal, navigate to the `collector` directory
-6. Enter the following:
+4. Enter the following:
   `docker compose up`
   Note: This currently spins them up locally.
   Note: This will raise an error if you haven't set up your logging yet.